get-smooth/crypto-lib/src/libMPC/README.md

 - An onchain solidity verifier, implemented in libSCL_BIP327.sol as part of SCL (Smoo.th Crypto Lib)
 - A javascript implementation of signer side to be integrated into any webApp leveraging the targeted protocol.

+### Features

+- Compatibility with BIP340 : When curve is set to 'secp256k1', the result of the MPC procedure passes BIP340 verification for the BIP340 X-only version of the group public key and a message.
+- Compatibility with RFC8032 : When curve is set to 'ed25519', the result of the MPC procedure passes RFC8032 verification for the compressed signature version.

 ### Implementation status